kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 **PLAYER, BALL COUNTER, and SCORES**:

-The current Player number, the Ball Counter, and the Scores appear in the blank area above the Bricks.
+The current Player Number, the Ball Counter, and the Scores appear in the blank area above the Bricks.
 This blank area occupies vertical space approximately equal height to the region of the eight Brick rows on the screen.
 (32 Atari scan lines)  The Ball travels through this area and straight through any of the numbers without being deflected.

 These numbers are very large, tall objects on screen.
 The numbers and the vertical gap between numbers are the same width as a brick.
 So, horizontally, the numbers including the space between them are 7 pixels/color clocks wide.
-The height is simple -- 32 scan lines divided by 2 is 16 scan lines for each number including one blank scan line to vertically separate the numbers.
+The height is simple -- 32 scan lines divided by 2 is 16 scan lines for each number which includes one blank scan line to vertically separate the numbers.

-The complete size of a number is six color clocks wide by 15 scan lines tall.
+The size of a number without spacing is 6 color clocks wide by 15 scan lines tall.
 This is actually very convenient.
 The minimum grid size needed to display numbers is three horizontal blocks (or segments) by five vertical blocks.
-This also appears to be the basis for the Breakout game's number display.
-Example:
+This arrangment also appears to be the basis for Breakout game's number display.
+Example number "8" in 3x5 segments:

 - :black_medium_small_square::black_medium_small_square::black_medium_small_square:
 - :black_medium_small_square::white_medium_small_square::black_medium_small_square: